mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 • Added "Metaballs II" which is a similar map to "Metaball Madness", but larger.

 1.25.0 - 2020/05/25
 • Removed the custom gamerule.
-Maps should be accessible from most mods now.
+Maps should be compatible with most mods now.
 • Updated a few things in "utilfunc.lua".

 1.24.0 - 2016/07/11